ucf-sd-spsu25g10/.github/profile/README.md

 - Arthur Weeks, PhD - Associate Professor in the Department of Electrical and Computer Engineering

-NOTE: This project or any of the contents herein are not endorsed by the University of Central Florida and all Intellectual Property rights are retained by the student members listed above.
+NOTE: This project nor any of the contents herein are not endorsed by the University of Central Florida and all Intellectual Property rights are retained by the student members listed above.